rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 Theme.
 Choose the theme from the list.
 Width & Height.
 Set the  width  and height of the timeline.
 View style.
-Choose whether to display the feed in Full width- descriptions below media elements(photo, video) or half width with all post content displayed within a single line.
+Choose whether to show feed in Full width- descriptions below media elements(photo, video) or half width with all post content displayed within a single line.
-Enable the options from the list: comments, likes, share,message(description) or the same as caption, grouped share buttons or individual ones- Facebook button, Twitter button, Google+ button, author, post name, place name, feed name and Page Plugin (displays information about the page)
+Enable the options from the list: Facebook likes, comments, share, message(description) or the same as caption, grouped share buttons or individual ones- Facebook button, Twitter button, Google+ button, author, post name, place name, feed name and Page Plugin (displays information about the page)
 Pagination type.
 Choose from numerical pagination, Load More button, infinite scroll or no pagination.
 In case of first two options you can define number of objects per page.
 Displayed posts can open up in lightbox, get redirected or have no action when pressed.